R&D Capital Allowances

-RDA’s offer a generous 100% first year tax relief and can be claimed on most capitalised expenditure that has been directly incurred when carrying out or provisioning facilities to undertake R&D. *Cannot claim for the cost of any land or the cost of any intellectual property (for R&D purposes).
+Introduced to the UK in 2001 – RDAs allow an individual, partnership or limited company to write down almost all their capitalised R&D expenditure, and thereby reduces tax paid, retaining cash within the business.
+RDAs offer a generous 100% first year tax relief and can be claimed on most capitalised expenditure that has been directly incurred when carrying out or provisioning facilities to undertake R&D.

-- You can claim in part for facilities that relate to R&D and partly for other purposes e.g. day-to-day manufacturing or support (but can in fact claim for all if the R&D part is at least 75% of the total).
+- You can claim for facilities that relate to R&D and for other purposes e.g. day-to-day manufacturing or support

 - Built or refurbished R&D facilities